 Understanding the performance data of solar shading fabrics for blinds

-When considering what is the best fabric to use for your blinds it is important to have an understanding of what the various performance data tells you about that fabric and any specific colour.
+When considering what is the best fabric to use for your blinds, it’s important to have an understanding of what the various performance data tells you about that fabric and any specific colour.

 This blog explains what the various criteria mean and how reflective fabric for your blinds may be the most suited option.
-There are four main measures to consider when choosing a fabric.
-The first relates only to visible light which is the one everyone notices when considering a blind’s performance.
+There are four main measures to consider when choosing a fabric:

 Tv% – Visible (v) light transmittance (T)